site2site/site2site.github.io/programs/kcApp/scenario.md

 ---
 layout: app
 style: program
-title: Program/App Name
+title: Program/kcApp
-app: Program/App Name
+app: Program/kcApp
 ---
-##	Program/App Name
+##	Program/KC

 Description of your program/app in one sentence.